Reuben, Reuben (opera): Plot

-The club is described by Blitzen as a "tawdry, garish, sleazy, a Greenwich-village imitation of a fashionable night-club uptown."
+The club is described by Blitzstein as a "tawdry, garish, sleazy, a Greenwich-village imitation of a fashionable night-club uptown."
 The Countess is performing a number when three girls perform a joint number after her.
 A fight between a black worker and a white patron upsets Reuben.
 The Countess eventually joins Nina, Reuben, and Bart at a table whereupon she tells the couple of Bart's bet.
 Reuben climbs to the chandelier and is encouraged to jump by Bart but dissuaded by Nina.
 Feeling unsure, when firefighters arrive with a net, he jumps and in the process reenacting his father's death.